Augmented Reality

 Detect a flat surface at the center of the screen and attach the model onto it.
 The surface can be horizontal, vertical, or at any angle.

-Once you are happy with the the model’s position, tap this button to anchor the model.
+Point the camera at where you want to place the model.
+Once you are happy with it, tap this button to anchor the model there.

 Selfie